adamjmurray/mtk/README.md

 Music ToolKit for Ruby
 ----------------------

 Classes for modeling music with a focus on simplicity.
-Support for reading/writing MIDI files (and soon, realtime MIDI).
+Support for reading/writing MIDI files and realtime MIDI.